flyme2bluemoon/thm-advent/README.md

 root
 ```

+***Another way to find the misconfigured SUID binaries would be to use [Linpeas](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS)***

 ### Getting the flag

 Now that I am root, getting the flag is very straight forward.
 All we need to do is `cat` the flag!